AdamBouhmad/SeattleHUGTalks/README.md

 # SeattleHUGTalks
 Welcome to the Seattle HashiCorp Users Group!

 We invite you to share your knowledge and expertise with the broader PNW community.
 If you have a talk idea related to HashiCorp tooling, we'd love to hear from you!
-Submit your talk proposal by clicking the button below.
+To speak at a future event, submit your talk proposal by clicking the button below.

 [![Submit a Talk](https://img.shields.io/badge/Submit%20a%20Talk-Create%20Issue-blue.svg)](https://github.com/AdamBouhmad/SeattleHUGTalks/issues/new/choose)

-Talks must be between 15 and 30 minutes for us to consider them.
-Our next event will be on Wednesday, August 2nd at 2211 Elliott Ave # 400, Seattle, WA 98121.
+Talks must be between 5 and 30 minutes for us to consider them.
+Our next event is TBD.
 For more information visit https://www.meetup.com/seattle-hashicorp-user-group/

 If you have questions, please email hugs@hashicorp.com